Configuring Kafka Consumer Groups for ClickHouse

 FROM system.kafka_consumers

-WHERE table_name = 'raw_events_kafka';
+WHERE table = 'raw_events_kafka'

 sql

-FROM system.errors
+FROM system.events

-ORDER BY event_time DESC
+ORDER BY _partition;

 sql